 You put the items being ground in the bowl, and press down on them with the tip of the pestle and while pressing down, move them in a circle.
 The abrasive surface plus the pressure is what does the trick.

 Don’t purchase a mortar and pestle based on looks alone, unless you plan only to display it as a decorative item.

 Make sure the pestle feels comfortable in your hand, and that it feels like it is going to come right up against the surface of the mortar as you use it.

 Deeper mortars are better because the ingredients won’t get pushed out, though if you’re just ever going to crush minute quantities of spices, a small one is fine.
 If you’re going to use it for large amounts of ingredients, hold out for a larger one.

 Not all are dishwasher safe.

-Some variations rely on "impact grinding."
-These variations include mochi pounders in Japan, the sumps used by North American settlers, and the rice pounders used in the Philippines.
-In Japan, the large Japanese pestles are hammered shaped; you fling them over your shoulder to bash rice in the large mortar.
+Some variations of mortars and pestles rely on “impact grinding.”
+These variations include mochi pounders in Japan, the samps used by North American settlers, and the rice pounders used in the Philippines.
+In Japan, the large Japanese pestles are hammer-shaped; you fling them over your shoulder to bash rice in the large mortar.

-You can also buy reproduction Roman ones.
-They are above as large as medium-sized mixing bowls, either with sloping sides with the top wider than the bottom or almost completely flat with straight sides.
+You can also buy reproduction Roman mortars and pestles.
+They are about as large as medium-sized mixing bowls, either with sloping sides with the top wider than the bottom or almost completely flat with straight sides.
 Both kinds have a lip on them for pouring out the ingredients when finished.